German business morale hits 18-month high in December

 The ZEW survey this week showed investor sentiment hitting its highest level since April 2006 and the purchasing managers' index showed the private sector growing for an eighth straight month.
 Consumer morale is also at a six-year high.

-Ifo expects it to grow by a modest 0.4 percent this year before picking up to 1.9 percent next year thanks to an improving global environment and favorable conditions at home.
+Ifo expects the German economy to grow by a modest 0.4 percent this year before picking up to 1.9 percent next year thanks to an improving global environment and favourable conditions at home.

-"The economy is in a good position but will only pick up momentum in 2014," Ifo economist Klaus Wohlrabe told Reuters, adding industry and construction would be the main drivers.

-"German firms expect good export figures," he said, adding Christmas business would be good due to demand for clothes, fabrics and domestic electronic goods.

 (Reporting by Michelle Martin; Additional reporting by Rene Wagner; Editing by Patrick Graham)